Turkish jet firm met Japan ambassador to offer help with Ghosn

 MNG has filed a criminal complaint saying one of its employees falsified documents to facilitate the escape.

-Separately, a Turkish police source told Reuters Ghosn transferred between planes that were 25 meters apart on the tarmac at Istanbul’s Ataturk Airport, which was closed to commercial flights last year.
+Separately, a Turkish police source told Reuters Ghosn transferred between planes that were 25 metres apart on the tarmac at Istanbul’s Ataturk Airport, which was closed to commercial flights last year.

-CCTV footage released by state run Anadolu news agency showed a figure crossing the tarmac toward a jet.
+CCTV footage released by state run Anadolu news agency showed a figure crossing the tarmac towards a jet.

 Turkish authorities have launched an investigation into Ghosn’s transit through Istanbul and detained five people including four pilots.